 Worse, many of them contain toxic chemicals that can harm our health and marine life.

-When shopping for dish soaps, take some time to research and find environmentally-friendly dishwasher soaps.
+When shopping for dish soaps, take some time to research and look for zero waste dish soaps such as Dropps.

 The ingredients you should avoid when buying dish soaps include fragrance, formaldehyde, dyes or colorant, chlorine (or any bleaching agent), and ammonia.